keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 ## Usage

 You will need to have at least pm2 `2.4.x` to use it, then you have two ways to enable it :
+ - pm2 with the `--trace` options, ex :`pm2 start ecosystem.json --trace`
- - pmx using a options :
+ - pmx using the options :

 ```javascript
 require('pmx').init({
   transactions : true
 });
 ```
- - or using pm2 with the `--trace` options, ex :`pm2 start ecosystem.json --trace`

  On the other hand, you can disable it with `--disable-trace` option when restarting your process.

 ## Dashboard walkthrough